MeltwaterArchive/storyplayer/v2/modules/ec2/fromEc2.md

 For information about the structure of `$imageData`, please see [the Amazon SDK docs](http://docs.aws.amazon.com/aws-sdk-php-2/latest/class-Aws.Ec2.Ec2Client.html#_describeImages).

-This method was added primarily as a helper for other Prose modules.
+This method was added primarily as a helper for other modules.

 ## getInstance()